Hungarian spellcheckers: NyelvÉsz

 In the years after the regime change in Hungary (1989), entrepreneurship, companies and copyright were still in their infancy.
 The country's isolation from international academic and entrepreneurial life also resulted in a paucity of reliable English-language sources on the subject.
 Yet, a reliable, independent and in-depth source document from the period: a detailed programme testing supplemented with interviews in the leading computer journal at the time Computerworld Hungary, acknowledged it as the first Hungarian spellchecker, despite demonstrating its limitations and calling for further improvements.
 One of Nyelvész's authors, linguist Lajos Seregy, consequently referred to it as the first Hungarian spellchecker in the first series of official Hungarian conferences in the field of applied linguistics, where he lectured on the topic for years; transcripts of all lectures presented at these conferences have been subsequently published in reviewed and edited volumes.

-From a cultural and linguistic perspective, the relevance of the first Hungarian spellchecker program lies in the fact that its creation required basic linguistic research and additionally resulted in a mathematically precise description of the Hungarian language.
+From a cultural and linguistic perspective, the creation of the first Hungarian spellchecker required basic linguistic research and therefore resulted in a mathematically precise description of the Hungarian language.
 For example, the number of conjugation paradigms existing within each word category became precisely definable, since the program had to contain all existing algorithms.
 It has become possible to precisely determine that the number of declensions of nouns in Hungarian is: 248.
 The number of conjugations, i.e. verbalisation paradigms, is close to 600.

-From the perspective of programming history (especially in the field of language processing tools), NyelvÉsz's merit lies in the fact that it was the first to prove that the task of creating a Hungarian-language spellchecker was feasible using the tools available at the time.
+From the perspective of programming history (especially in the field of language processing tools), NyelvÉsz proved that the task of creating a Hungarian-language spellchecker was feasible using the tools available at the time.
 It was presented the IFABO IT-event in 1991, at a time when the general opinion was that the Hungarian "spell checker" was impossible to make – an opinion expressed in the May 1991 issue of the computer magazine Alaplap was still qualifying the task as "very complex", "mathematically ill-defined", and therefore "practically impossible to implement".

 LEKTOR, Helyes-e?, Helyeske, Hunspell

-The program needed many improvements, and one of its authors, Lajos Seregy, participated in the development of improved versions under the name LEKTOR.
-In the rapidly developing field of language technology, alongside LEKTOR, several other spell checkers quickly appeared, the most prominent representatives being: Helyes-e? created by Gábor Prószéky, Miklós Pál, László Tihanyi, further developed by Attila Novák; Helyeske created by Mihály Naszódi, László Farkas and László Elekfi; and Hunspell created by László Németh.
+One of the NyelvÉsz authors, Lajos Seregy, participated in the development of improved versions under the name LEKTOR.
+In the rapidly developing field of language technology, alongside LEKTOR, several other spell checkers quickly appeared: Helyes-e? created by Gábor Prószéky, Miklós Pál, László Tihanyi, further developed by Attila Novák; Helyeske created by Mátyás Naszódi, Ernő Farkas and László Elekfi; and Hunspell created by László Németh.

 The operating principle of these spellcheckers is similar.
 The difference between them lies in whether the emphasis is placed on the basic vocabulary, the affix accuracy, or the most effective handling of word combinations.
 While the automatic classification method used for word expansion is pattern-based in the case of Helyes-e, the word classification algorithm also relies on statistical tools in the case of Hunspell.